jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm.md

 ## Do not raise an alarm for certain values

 Click **Values** to specify the values that Spotlight should ignore when an alarm is raised.
 You can use wildcard characters when specifying values to ignore.
-For more information, see Do not alarm for certain values.
+For more information, see [Do not alarm for certain values][enterprise_cfgmonitor_alarm_ignorevalues].

 {% include note.html content="Not all alarms have this option." %}